tpartridge89/ElderTeej/README.md

 F11 for Hotkey Reminder

 **Important notes:**
-- Upscaling for Community Shaders is included in the list, but not enabled by default.
+- Upscaling for Community Shaders is included in the list, feel free to deactivate it if you do not want it running or experience ghosting/artifacting.
 - There is controller support through Modern Controlmap but will require some setup/config.
 Please see the gameplay guide for recommendations and instructions.